How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 Steps for Deep Cleaning a Burr Coffee Grinder

-You will find that these types of grinders are a little more complicated to clean.
+These types of grinders are a little more complicated to clean.
 Before starting the grinder cleaning process, you need to take the machine apart.

-It is vital with these types of machines that you always refer back to the manual provided regarding the instructions for cleaning them.
+It’s important with these types of machines that you always refer back to the manual provided regarding the instructions for cleaning them.

 Step 1 – Turn the Grinder On